hemsmalli5/test/README.md

 ## Machine Learning Analysis:

-Features on moview runtime and top genres:
+Features on movie runtime and top genres:
-1. Use Supervised Learning to analysis and predict.
+1. Use Supervised Learning to analyze and predict.
 2. Build three models as: logistic regression model, classic decision tree, and random forest tree.
 3. Fit the model with predicted datasets, and use confusion matrix to report model accuracy and performance.